What provisional assessments can I apply for as a non-resident taxpayer?

 • You are a qualifying non-resident taxpayer

-You live in an EU country, in Liechtenstein, Norway, Iceland, Switzerland, on Bonaire, Sint Eustatius or Saba, and pay tax in the Netherlands on 90% or more of your total income.
+You live in an EU country, in Liechtenstein, Norway, Iceland, or in Switzerland, or on Bonaire, Sint Eustatius or Saba, and pay tax in the Netherlands on 90% or more of your total income.

 Deductions and tax credits